WEHIGenomicsRnD/nanopore-demux-count/README.md

 - `--outdir`: directory path where output is written.
 - `--fwd_primer`: forward primer sequence.
 - `--rev_primer`: reverse primer sequence.
-- `--mismatches`: how many mismatches are allowed in the primer sequences.
+- `--primer_mismatches`: how many mismatches are allowed in the primer sequences.
 Calculated as the levehnstein edit distance using [edlib](https://github.com/Martinsos/edlib).
 You may want to set this higher for longer primer sequnces.
 - `--barcode_length`: how many bases to trim to the left and right of the primer sequences.
 If your barcode includes spacers make sure to take that into account (i.e., non-informative bases between the index and primer).
 Set this to 0 if you do not have barcodes.
+- `--idx_5p_mismatches`: mismatches allowed in the 5' index.
+- `--idx_3p_mismatches`: mismatches allowed in the 3' index.
 - `--index_template_file`: if demultiplexing, use this index file to specify or lookup indexes (see below for format).
 - `--guides_fasta`: (optional) fasta file contains guide sequences to count.
 - `--use_db`: boolean value, default: false.
 Whether or not to look up indexes in the Genomics database.
 - `--lenient_counts`: boolean value, default: false.
 If true, reads do not have to span the whole guide sequence to be counted (they will be counted as a partial map).
+- `--count_only`: only perform counting of fastq files input via `--input_dir`, i.e., skip primer trimming and demultiplexing.

 ### Index template file format